 If I don't work in academia, I will work in philanthropy and/or social protection program planning, development, and evaluation.

 Alongside my academic journey, I am a published author of a fiction novel, Aurora, with another work, Shape of the Sun, available on Wattpad.
-I have a college planner out on Amazon, and I am currently developing a K-12 civic education multimedia project, Expanded Perspectives, and host a Spotify podcast, Onohi Talks (both on hiatus as I attend school).
+I have a college planner out on Amazon, and I am currently developing a K-12 civic education multimedia project, Expanded Perspectives.

 I am currently on the APPAM Student Activities Committee and serve as the SPP Liaison for Science to Policy (S2P) @UCR.
 I am also the SPP Chair for Health Impact Hub, and a fiction writer for the UCR Highlander.